 - To submit a paper to the competition, the student must first register for the Conference, chosing “yes” for submitting an abstract.

-- The student must submit an abstract between January 1 and February 28, 2017.
+- The student must submit an abstract between November 1, 2017 and the registration deadline.

-- Full papers should be submitted via email email to Michael Eissinger, by April 15, 2017.
+- Full papers should be submitted via email.
+Deadline to be announced.

 - Papers submitted to the competition must be presented at the SWAA Annual Conference of the same year.
 The submitted paper may not differ substantially from the presentation.
 (See below for guidelines on the written and presented versions.)